Twingate vs. Mesh VPNs

 Enterprises use a wide range of software and, since our inception, we’ve made it an explicit product goal for Twingate to interoperate with other network security products.
 Our belief is that a combination of specialized products, with the companies behind them focused on solving their problem space in depth, presents the best possible outcome for customers.
 A couple examples are:

-- Identity provider integrations: Twingate supports major identity providers Okta, OneLogin, Google Workspace, Azure AD, as well as social SSO services.
+- Identity provider integrations: Twingate supports major identity providers Okta, OneLogin, Google Workspace, Entra ID (formerly Azure AD), as well as social SSO services.

 - DNS filtering: Twingate secures private network traffic, but users’ access to the public internet also needs to be protected.
 Twingate is compatible with security software like DNSFilter which combines with Twingate to provide more holistic security for end users.